-You know that you want a poodle, but you aren’t sure if you want a male or female.
+You know you want a poodle, but you aren’t sure if you want a male or female.
 This is understandable, as poodle owners everywhere report that there are indeed differences in behavior, temperament, and more.
-In that regard, we can report that this is not a rumor – there are some appreciable differences that you should be aware of.
+In that regard, we can say that this is not a rumor – there are some appreciable differences that you should be aware of.

 Today we’ll break down some of the more notable differences in behavior, family socialization, and more so that you’ll have the information you need to choose the right poodle for you.

-Let’s discuss the male vs the female poodle!
+Let’s discuss the male vs. the female poodle!

 What Are The Size Differences Between Males And Female Poodles?